 Before You Begin

-To configure data encryption to use third-party key management server, complete the following steps on the CommServe:
+To configure a third-party key management server for data encryption, complete the following steps on the CommServe:

 When third-party key management server is enabled: